Whilst the latest tranche of police whistleblowers come forward and the IPSG are contacted for advice we do have some concerns we would wish to raise.

 Police officers and staff are at a distinct disadvantage as they are unable to make a ‘complaint' against a colleague in the police service and do not have the same rights as a member of the public who can appeal to the IPCC (Independent Police Complaints Commission).

 It is a worthwhile exercise when thinking about reforms to ask why police forces respond in the specific non-accountable ways that they sometimes do.
+One could roughly arrange these by the degree of defensiveness to which a force/employer feels driven.

 Hot air